ljonesdesign/161-recitations/docs/02-commandline.md

 !>Important: Replace **<onyen>** with your personal onyen.
 Example: **opal.ils.unc.edu/~kellyd**

-If you open a browser and go to:
+Open a browser and go to:

 ```
 opal.ils.unc.edu/~<onyen>